arcus/education_modules/git_setup_mac_and_linux/git_setup_mac_and_linux.md

 estimated_time_in_minutes: 15

 @pre_reqs
-- Have used the command line interface (CLI) on your computer before
+- Have used the command line interface (CLI) on your computer before.
+To acquire basic knowledge about command line interfaces, we recommend our [Demystifying the Command Line Interface](https://liascript.github.io/course/?https://raw.githubusercontent.com/arcus/education_modules/main/demystifying_command_line/demystifying_command_line.md) module.
+To practice using the command line, we recommend our [Bash / Command Line 101](https://liascript.github.io/course/?https://raw.githubusercontent.com/arcus/education_modules/main/bash_command_line_101/bash_command_line_101.md) module.
 - Have Git installed on your computer (note that it is probably installed already even if you've never used it)
 - Have an account on github.com (you can [sign up now](https://github.com/signup) if you haven't yet --- it's free)
 @end